iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG18|\

-The “Download” button let you download the generated reST and images in a zip file into your local PC.
+The “Download” button let you download the generated reStructuredText file and images in a zip file into your local PC.

 .. _h76464c5c585d192b16121e3267e131: